Sarohia94/-Project-4-Baking-Blog/README.md

 * [Favicon.io](https://favicon.io/favicon-generator/) - to creat favicon icon for the website.
 * Django - a high-level Python web framework that encourages rapid development
 * Bootstrap - a framework for building responsive, mobile-first sites.
-* Heroku- used to deploy the live project.
+* Heroku - used to deploy the live project.
-* PostgreSQL- database used through heroku.
+* PostgreSQL - database used through heroku.

 - - -